Thursday, May 05, 2005

 Quality control and the progressive opposition

-BeyondChron's editorial yesterday taking city progressives to task for their knee-jerk opposition to Mayor Newsom's Care Not Cash program is the first crack in what, until now, has been monolithic leftist opinion on that issue ("Progressives Should Reassess Care Not Cash").
+BeyondChron's editorial yesterday taking city progressives to task for their knee-jerk opposition to Mayor Newsom's Care Not Cash program is the first crack in what until now has been monolithic leftist opinion on the issue ("Progressives Should Reassess Care Not Cash").

 Last month BeyondChron celebrated its first anniversary by looking back at its accomplishments and reminding readers why it started doing what it does: "One year ago, BeyondChron was launched to cover news either ignored or distorted by the San Francisco Chronicle."